WIStCart/tutorials/README.md

 # Tutorials
 A collection of tutorials from the Wisconsin State Cartographer's Office.
+Each tutorial is a separate branch in this repository.
+Read descriptions of each tutorial below, click on an image to go to branch.

 ## Making a Web Map with Leaflet in One Minute
 [![Preview](https://github.com/WIStCart/tutorials/raw/leaflet-one-minute-map/meta/preview.png)](https://github.com/WIStCart/tutorials/tree/leaflet-one-minute-map)